Akirabrs/AEGIS-Project/README.md

-# 🛡️ AEGIS: Advanced Energy-limit & Guard Interlock System
+# 🛡️ AEGIS: Advanced Energy-limit & Guard Interlock System / ⚠️ “Simulation / academic use only”

 **AEGIS** is a mission-critical safety suite designed for real-time disruption prediction in Tokamak fusion reactors.